Dismiss Modal

 Your doctor will check your vitamin and mineral levels as part of the pre-surgery work up in an effort to correct any deficiencies you may have.
-Many people have no idea that they have a vitamin or mineral deficiency because the signs and symptoms can take a long time to develop, and they may be misdiagnosed as something else.
+Many people have no idea that they have a vitamin or mineral deficiency because the signs and symptoms can take a long time to develop, or they may be misdiagnosed as something else.
 It is also not common for doctors to check vitamin levels during regular physicals, unless a patient requests it.

 Bariatric surgery involves decreasing the stomach size causing you to eat less.
-It can also cause the food to bypass certain areas of digestion (depending on which procedure you have) and not all of the nutrients from the food will be absorbed.
+It can also cause the food to bypass certain areas of digestion (depending on which procedure you have) and not all of the nutrients from the food you eat will be absorbed.
 This means that you MUST take the recommended vitamins and minerals to meet your body’s needs on a daily basis for the rest of your life.
 It’s not a bad tradeoff when you consider many patients reduce or eliminate medications due to improvements in their chronic conditions!

 Shortly after surgery, you will begin with chewable or liquid forms of vitamins and minerals.
 Eventually, about 1 month later, you can progress to supplement tablets if tolerated or preferred.
-In the beginning, your stomach can be sensitive to supplements, causing nausea.
+In the beginning, your stomach can be sensitive to supplements, which can cause nausea.
 This is why you never want to take vitamins on an empty stomach!
 Always take supplements after consuming a meal or protein shake to decrease nausea and improve vitamin absorption.

 Pre-Surgery

 Research shows that 51% of patients undergoing sleeve gastrectomy had below normal levels of at least one nutrient such as vitamins D, B12, and B6, potassium, iron, or folate1 prior to having surgery.
 This is why having blood work done ahead of time and beginning to take vitamins is so important, so the deficiencies do not become worse after undergoing surgery.
+Even if your blood work did not show any nutrient deficiencies, it’s recommended to start taking a multivitamin to get into the routine of taking one prior to surgery.

 Post-Surgery